 Check Cheap Flights XYZ

-Some people swear by these websites.
-The ones where you hear stories of people finding incredible deals like $99 roundtrip flights to Europe or some exotics beach destination.
+There are a number of "cheap flight" focused travel websites out there and some people swear by this method.
+These are where you hear stories of people finding incredible deals like $99 roundtrip flights to Europe or some exotic beach destination.

 Drive to nearby airports